Phenytoin (By mouth)

 - There are many other drugs that can interact with phenytoin.
 Make sure your doctor knows about all other medicines you are using.

-- Birth control pills may not work while you are using phenytoin.
-To avoid pregnancy, use another form of birth control.
+- Birth control pills may not work well as well while you are taking phenytoin.
+To avoid pregnancy, use another form of birth control together with the pills.

 - Do not drink alcohol while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.